Satisfactory Academic Progress

 Students who have been placed on suspension have the right to appeal if they have extenuating circumstances that warrant an exception to the policy.

 The appeal process is available to any student on financial aid suspension.
 Students may appeal their SAP suspension status by completing and submitting the applicable SAP appeal form.
-Complete the Satisfactory Academic Progress Appeal Form for completion and GPA appeals or the Credit Hour Appeal Form for credit hours exceeding 96.
+Complete the Satisfactory Academic Progress Appeal Form for completion and GPA appeals, or the Credit Hour Appeal Form for credit hours exceeding 96 or if you have already earned your Associate's degree and need additional hours.
 Forms are available online or from the Financial Aid Office and must be submitted with appropriate documentation.

 Appeals are reviewed by the SAP appeal committee with its decision being final.
 Students are only allowed to appeal one time.
 All appeals must be made in writing and submitted one week prior to the first day of class for the semester of enrollment for which they wish to be considered.